An advance market commitment to buy $1.8B of permanent carbon removal by 2040

 Carbon removal needs a bold assist

 To avoid the worst effects of climate change, most climate models agree it won’t be enough to just reduce emissions.
-We’ll also need to permanently remove gigatons of carbon dioxide already in the atmosphere and ocean.
+We’ll also need to remove gigatons of carbon dioxide already in the atmosphere.

-Carbon removal needs a bold assist.
-An AMC can give the industry the confidence to begin building, and to do so with urgency.
+We need a gigaton-scale portfolio of permanent carbon removal solutions, and the market to get them there.
+An AMC gives the industry the confidence to keep building, and to do so with urgency.

 Path to limit global temperature increase to 1.5°C